maggiez0138/Swin-Transformer-TensorRT/README.md

 .
-├── config.py                  # Add the default config of quantization and onnx export ├── export.py                  # Export the PyTorch model to ONNX format ├── get_started.md
+├── config.py                  # Add the default config of quantization and onnx export ├── export.py                  # Export the PyTorch model to ONNX format ├── calib.sh                   # Calib script
-├── main.py
 ├── models
 │   ├── build.py
 │   ├── __init__.py
-│   ├── swin_mlp.py
 │   └── swin_transformer.py    # Build the model and add the quantization operations, modified to export the onnx and build the TensorRT engine
-├── pytorch_quantization       # the source code of pytorch quantization sdk, cloned from TensorRT OSS/tools ├── README.md
+├── README.md
+├── qat.sh                     # Execute calibration and QAT finetuning
 ├── trt                        # Directory for TensorRT's engine evaluation and visualization.
 │   ├── debug                  # Compare scripts with polygraphy, compare the results of onnx and TRT engine with fixed input │   ├── build_engine.py        # Script for engine build